TorchLean

 The ML verification literature has made real progress: interval bound propagation, CROWN/LiRPA relaxations, branch-and-bound methods, and mixed-integer encodings can prove useful robustness properties for supported model classes.

 The difficult part is connecting those checks to the artifact that actually ran.
-A proof about an idealized real valued network is useful, but it is not automatically a proof about a PyTorch module, a CUDA kernel, a JSON checkpoint, or a float32 execution path.
+A proof about an idealized real-valued network is useful, but it is not automatically a proof about a PyTorch module, a CUDA kernel, a JSON checkpoint, or a float32 execution path.

 That mismatch is the semantic gap.
 It can enter at many points: